 We are amazed at how far we’ve come – we laugh a lot now and really enjoy each other.
 Our 22-year-old son often sees us holding hands and sees that we are living examples of mercy and restoration.

-We had a broken home – but with the Lord’s help and a lot of work, it’s fully restored–stronger than before.
-My wife’s affair shattered our marriage but God redeemed what was lost and restored our marriage!
+We had a broken home – but with the Lord’s help and a lot of work, it’s fully restored – stronger than before.
+My wife’s affair shattered our marriage but God redeemed what was lost and restored it!